Ninna994/automation/installation.md

    * type **adb devices**
    * this will list all devices that are connected to your computer
    * to install .apk file from your computer navigate to folder which contains it and type **adb install app-name.apk**
    * Wait for installation to complete and your app is installed on your device
+1. Setting up own application for testing
+   * terminal: *adb devices* to check connected devices
+   * terminal packageName => *adb shell pm list packages*
+   * terminal: path => *adb shell pm path packageName*
+   * terminal: *adb pull path*
+   * open application on your device
+   * terminal *adb shell dumpsys window windows*
+   * find your application in list
+   * mCurrentFocus = everything before dot --> **app package**
+   * Main Activity or everything after dot with activity --> **app activity**
+   * To configure env.rb file just pass these information in fields:
+      * appPackage
+      * appActivity